-Most wild varieties of mushrooms are poisonous for humans and birds alike.
+Most wild varieties of mushrooms are poisonous to humans and birds.
 Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 While humans can consume these toxic compounds in small quantities, they’re deadly for parrots.

-Parrots can eat button mushrooms, cremini mushrooms, portobello mushrooms, and porcini mushrooms.
+Parrots can eat porcini, cremini, portobello, and button mushrooms.
 All varieties must be boiled to remove harmful toxins before consumption.

 Once cooked, mushrooms are an excellent source of vitamin B, copper, potassium, and antioxidants.